-"Microgreens" is an umbrella term for a variety of leaf greens that are harvested in a very early stage of their growing cycle.
-This stage is called the "coteleydon growth stage" and is where the plants first set of true leaves sprout.
+"Microgreens" is an umbrella term for a variety of leafy greens that are harvested in a very early stage of their growing cycle.
+This stage is called the "cotyledon growth stage" and is where the plants first set of true leaves sprout.
 Microgreens can be harvested as early as 14 days of growth!
 This is what makes them so appealing to the young, old, seasoned, and beginner gardeners alike.
 Common types of microgreens are as follows: kale, arugula, beet greens, onions, radish greens, dandelion greens, spinach, mustard, chard, bok choy, watercress, and herbs such as cilantro, basil, chervil, parsley, and chives.
-You can find the Pinetree offerings HERE.

 Many people insist that the taste of the microgreens is a very strong and concentrated flavor, much stronger than the mature plant's flavor would be.
 The nutritional value of microgreens is exceptional as well and is likened to that of sprouts, but the two are not to be confused.
 Microgreens differ from sprouts in that sprouts are grown using only water and microgreens are grown with soil.
 The microgreens absorb nutrients from the soil as they grow, increasing their nutritional value.
 Also, since they undergo more photosynthesis than sprouts, they acquire more nutrients this way as well.